startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of speaker and audience"</i></blockquote></p>

-<p>During my talk, I shared the challenges and obstacles I faced while traversing UIKit and SwiftUI.
-Although it took a lot of patience,  I was able to successfully build and launch my own app to the store.
+<p>During the talk, I shared the challenges and obstacles I faced while traversing UIKit and SwiftUI.
+Although it took a lot of patience,  I was able to successfully build and launch my own app to the store!
 Attendees received a sneak peek of By Rule (SwiftUI version) and some new features coming this September.</p><br></br>

 <h3>By Rule 🏀</h3>